shreya9301/InventWare/README.md

 # InventWare
-An efficient Inventory Management System
+An efficient Inventory Management System built using Django framework with a good user interface.